How to update to a different release (Advanced/Optional)

 • Did you pass any extra parameters to cmake when you created this build directory, e.g. -DCMAKE_BUILD_TYPE=XYZ or -GNinja?
 If so, you probably want to add them to the cmake call in the instructions below as well.

-• A good piece of advice is to join the atlas-sw-pat-releaseannounce@cern.ch mailing list, where new Analysis Releases are announced, along with the relevant updates to that release.
+tip You might want to join the atlas-sw-pat-releaseannounce@cern.ch mailing list, where new Analysis Releases are announced, along with the relevant updates to that release.

-Second, assuming the points above are not issues, you can simply remove and re-create the build area as usual, find packages, and re-compile.
+Assuming the points above are not issues, you can simply remove and re-create the build area as usual, find packages, and re-compile.
 If you wanted to update to AnalysisBase 9.9.99 (which doesn’t actually exist), from your main area you would do:

 rm -rf build/*